Posted in 1B, General Studies, Grade 1 Reading

 4. If your child has done this already for the month of March they can work on IXL subtraction builders located on the Daily 3 Choice Board.
 Otherwise, complete one from the list G.1-G.10 Tuesday, Wednesday and Thursday.

-Posted in Grade 1 Reading, Homework, Science
+Posted in Grade 1 Reading, Science

 Your child’s reading assignment is on our Daily 5 Choice Board.
 They can read it online or print a copy.
 Please remember to have them read Tuesday, Wednesday, Thursday and sign their reading log on Classkick TTBJUD.